8483/notes/topics/networking.md

 Normally a server has well known ports for it's applications. ex.
 HTTP uses `port 80` and SSH uses `port 22`.
 The client initiates a connection, and it's associated with an arbitrary port on its end.

 Only one program can listen to a port in a given moment.
-Once started, the program can start child processe to listen for multiple connections on the same port i.e. a web server.
+Once started, the program can start child processes to listen for multiple connections on the same port i.e. a web server.

 The port range that a normal (non-root) user can listen on is `1024` through `65535`.
-Root access (including sudo)can listen on ports down to 1.
+Root access (including sudo) can listen on ports down to 1.

 If the other side doesn't pick up, an RST (Reset packet) error message is sent back.